IWSLT/IWSLT.github.io/_pages/2025/call-for-demos.md

 ### Submission Guidelines

-To participate in the demo session, please submit an **extended abstract of up to 2 pages** detailing:
+To participate in the demo session, please submit an **extended abstract of up to 2 pages**, formatted using the [ACL stylesheets](https://acl-org.github.io/ACLPUB/formatting.html), detailing:

 1. The problem addressed and its significance
 2. Technical description of the system or technology